VladMoskov/app/README.md

 Made with course "React - way of samurai 1.0/2.0" in IT-KAMASUTRA(https://www.youtube.com/channel/UCTW0FUhT0m-Bqg2trTbSs0g)

 After 1.0 project was refactored to functional components hooks and typescript on my own.
 After 2.0 will make some chenges with autorization, dialogs and other.
-Sometimes tasks from TO-DO (lower) are done.
+Sometimes complate tasks from TO-DO (lower).

 Used server API: https://docs.google.com/document/d/1ZSXmTzkgq_Kj1VbWuq8fTv_DPD95GFDvPZgqFeIYGoM/edit#